Foreign Firms in the Region

 Taxes and Incentives

-The Cincinnati region is made up of three distinct states, each with its own tax structure, financing and incentive opportunities.
-And that’s great news for growing businesses that have the power to decide which tools and incentives make the most sense for their unique needs.
+The Cincinnati region is made up of three distinct states, each with its own tax structure, financing, and incentive opportunities.
+REDI Cincinnati helps companies navigate which tools and incentives make the most sense for their unique needs.

-Finding the right site is often priority number one for growing businesses.
-In Greater Cincinnati, you’ll find a wide range of location opportunities that includes:
+Finding the right site is a priority for your expansion plan.
+REDI Cincinnati helps companies navigate and identify the right industrial or office site location.
+In the Cincinnati region, you’ll find a wide range of location opportunities that include:

-- Large manufacturing sites, both inside and outside the urban core
+- Large manufacturing sites, both inside and outside of the region’s urban core

 - New buildings along a redeveloped riverfront